temujin9/mezovy/b-plot.md

-Campaign Name: The Longshot
+# The Longshot - Campaign B-Plot

-Premise:
+## Premise
 - PCs are supporting an NPC contender for the throne of the Tzardom of Mezovy
-- Mommy Tzarina just gave each of her kids control of a ruined capital within Rovenkian Dearth
+- The Tzarina has given each of her children control of a ruined capital within the Rovenkian Dearth
-- Intended to make episodic w/ rotating GMs easier
+- Structure designed to enable episodic adventures with rotating GMs

-# If The PCs Do Nothing
+## If The PCs Do Nothing

+*Campaign failure state if players take no meaningful action:*

+1. **War Escalation**
-- The Queen orders the hobgoblins into a full offensive against hard targets in Mezovy: Uhlinberg, the Capital, other staunch opposition.
+   - The Queen orders hobgoblins to launch full offensive against key Mezovy targets: Uhlinberg, the Capital, and other opposition strongholds
-- The Tzarina declares war and martial law in turn, forcing lords to conscript additional levies, and march in response.
-She includes the Vogovans in targets.
+   - The Tzarina declares war and martial law, conscripting additional levies and including Vogovans as targets

+2. **Military Stalemate and Supernatural Advantage**
-- After grinding the two against each other, The Queen raises a Tower of Fear to help crush the heaviest opposition.
+   - After grinding the two forces against each other, The Queen raises a Tower of Fear to crush the heaviest opposition

+3. **Political Takeover**
-- Offering to end the demon incursions and hobgoblin attacks, The Queen gains votes in the court of dukes to place The Traitor and the Prince of Crows on Mezovy's throne.
-To satisfy her new husband Koschechi, she institutes the tithe of souls, taken to the Towers of Fear on Halloween.
+   - The Queen gains votes in the court of dukes by offering to end demon incursions and hobgoblin attacks
+   - The Traitor and Prince of Crows are placed on Mezovy's throne
+   - To satisfy her new husband Koschechi, she institutes the tithe of souls, taken to the Towers of Fear on Halloween

+4. **Elimination of Resistance**
-- The Queen's agents seek out Ter Khrekaan.
-He survives for a while, but eventually is assassinated.
-His assistants flee with the mother-draught, but Ukpik's hope of a rebllion and a hobgoblin state are ruined.
+   - The Queen's agents assassinate Ter Khrekaan (after some resistance)
+   - His assistants flee with the mother-draught, but Ukpik's hopes for a hobgoblin rebellion and state are ruined
-- The Church and the Towers hold out, but eventually fall to insider threats.
+   - The Church and Towers eventually fall to insider threats

+5. **Dynastic Outcome**
-- The drow side of the marriages inherit the throne after their half-elven children "die without issue" (herbal abortifacients, murders).
+   - The drow side of the marriages inherit the throne after their half-elven children "die without issue" (through herbal abortifacients and murders)

-# Antagonists
+## Antagonists
 - Each so often, each major antagonist advances plots abstractly by 1d3-1 points (or GM fiat)
 - If PCs delivered them a setback this period, no advancement, and -1 points instead
 - If the antagonist instead got aid from the PCs, normal advancement +1
 - At 10 points, have background bad thing happen and subtract 10 points
 - This ratchets up the losses as time progresses, but let PCs decide where to focus

-## Vasilisa
+### Vasilisa
 - Plot points: 3
 - Advances her plots by 2d3-2 each period
 - Currently will spend 1 point per targeted advance